limhyesu98/limhyesu98.github.io/_posts/2019-07-15-summarization-with-pointer-generator-networks.md

 First, let's look at the basic Recurrent Neural Networks(RNNs).
 It is constructed with bidirectional encoder RNN, uni-directional decoder RNN, attention distribution, context vector, and vocabulary distribution.<br>

 1. Encoder RNN reads the source text word-by-word and produce the encoder hidden states.
 2. After the encoder reads the whole source text, the decoder RNN starts to produce the output which forms the summary.
 The decoder RNN recieves previous deocer output as input and produces the **decoder hidden states**.
-The hidden state is used to calculate the **attention distribution**.
+3. The hidden state is used to calculate the **attention distribution**.
+Attention distribution is the probability distribution over the words in the source text and this tells the decoder where to look to produce the next word.
+4. The attention distribution is used to calculate the **context vector**.
+The context vector is a weighted sum of the encoder hidden states and the weight is attention distribution for each step.
+5. At the last, context vector and decoder hidden state are used to calculate **vocabulary distribution**.
+The vocabulary distribution is the final result of this model that is a probability distribution over all the words in a large fixed vocabulary.
+This is the final distribution from which to predict the word.